 Equalization aid is meant to bridge the difference between what a district needs to educate its students and its available resources.
+A school district may be equalized or non-equalized within the state aid formula, meaning they either do or do not receive equalization aid.

-A school district receives equalization aid only if its needs exceed its resources.
+While all school districts are guaranteed some level of state support, not all school districts receive equalization aid.
+A school district receives this aid only if its needs exceed its resources.
 In 1990/91, nearly 90% of the state's K-12 schools (250 of 278) received equalization aid.
-About 31% of the state's school districts (75 of 245) received equalization aid in 2016/17.
+About 33% of the state's school districts (81 of 244) received equalization aid in 2019/20.